Best Acoustic Electric Guitar – Under $300 $500 $750 & $1000

 Contrary to popular belief, magnetic pickups are used on both acoustic and electric instruments.
 These pickups usually sit in the sound hole of a guitar, so they don’t require drilling or permanent modification.
 They’re also commonly an aftermarket addition, with a few exceptions.

-These pickups have a more metallic sound than either a piezo or a transducer pickup, though high-end models generally produce a better approximation of an acoustic instrument tone.
+These pickups have a more metallic sound than either a piezo or a transducer pickup.
+This is why most don’t consider this type to be a great guitar pickup.
+However, there are high-end magnetic pickups that produce a better approximation of an acoustic instrument tone.

 Transducer